 Why shared screen time is good for you and your child

-Using screens with your child has the same benefits as doing any enjoyable activity together.
+Sharing screen time and using digital technology with your child has the same benefits as doing any enjoyable activity together.
 It:

 - builds your relationship